simulogics/prosperousuniverse-docs/content/tutorials/contracts/_index.md

 ---
-title: "2.3 Contracts"
+title: "2.4 Contracts"
 date: 2018-09-18T17:13:49+02:00
-weight: 4
+weight: 5
 draft: true
 ---

-This tutorial is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__
+This guide is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__

 [![Trading video](thumbnail-tutorial-2.jpg)](https://youtu.be/xxxxxxxxxxxxxxxx)